 - 500+ attorneys-12%

 There is the availability of upgraded network security software and internal safe-practice systems but still, many firms have either outdated or unmanaged cybersecurity systems.
-Thus, they are at a higher risk of cyberattacks.
+Thus, they are at a higher risk of cyber threats.

 Read Also – Secrets of Online Legal Marketing in India